IST-DASLab/peft-rosa/README.md

 ```

 ## Usage
-The usage is almost identical to LoRA in the PEFT library, with some extra configuration paramters in RosaConfig + a single line of code adding a `RosaScheduler`.
+The usage is almost identical to LoRA in the PEFT library, with some extra configuration parameters in RosaConfig + a single line of code adding a `RosaScheduler`.
 The required changes are shown in the code block below.

 ```
 from transformers import AutoModelForSeq2SeqLM